OR-5 Constituent Accountability Project · 2026 Primary

 Constituents Calling Her Office Got Nothing

 During the week of June 20, 2025, constituents calling Bynum's office about the Iran crisis were told to subscribe to her newsletter.
 Staff couldn't provide any position on the War Powers Resolution or U.S. military involvement.
-Her last public statement on the subject had been issued a week prior.

 Source: KalikoVision, June 2025